We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What is a private REIT called?

-They are often called public non-listed REITs (PNLRs).
+Private REITs are distinct from public non-listed REITs (PNLRs).

-Public non-listed REITs (PNLRs) are a type of real estate investment trust that is open to a smaller pool of investors, meaning they cannot be purchased through public exchanges.
+Public non-listed REITs (PNLRs) are a type of real estate investment trust that is registered with the SEC, but they cannot be purchased through public exchanges.

-PNLRs generally offer higher returns than publicly-traded REITs due to their lack of liquidity and the fees associated with them, although this also means that there is more risk involved.
+PNLRs may offer higher targeted returns than publicly-traded REITs due to their lack of liquidity and the fees associated with them, although this also means that there is more risk involved.

 In addition, PNLRs usually require a minimum investment amount and impose lock-up periods during which investors cannot sell or redeem shares.
 Liquidity might be available quarterly, semi-annually, annually, or based on other rules (e.g., only a certain amount can be pulled out per quarter per investor).

-This is standard for private investment vehicles because too many withdrawals at once can interfere with their investment strategy.
+This is standard for many non-traded investment vehicles because too many withdrawals at once can interfere with their investment strategy.

 Therefore, it is important for potential investors to understand all of the risks associated with investing in a PNLR before making any decisions.
 Consulting with a financial advisor can help ensure that an investor’s individual needs are met when choosing the best type of REIT.